Kenneth Vidia Parmasad: "Sakchulee and the Rich Gentleman"

 Eventually, driven mad by Sakchulee and fearing to lose sing his ears and nose, the Rich Gentleman attempts to flee, but Sakchulee hides himself in their box of food suspecting the Gentlemans' treachery.
 That night, Sakchulee reveals himself, to the horror of the Gentleman.
 The Rich Gentleman conceives a plan to be rid of Sakchulee: as they prepared to sleep, he told Sakchulee to sleep nearest the river, then in the middle of the night, he whispered to his wife to push Sakchulee into the river.
 When the Rich Gentleman woke in the morning, he discovers it is just him and Sakchulee.
 The Rich Gentleman asks where his wife is, to which Sakchulee replies, "Last night, you whispered in my ear that I should push her into the river.
 That's what I did!"

 The two continue to the Rich Gentleman's recently deceased wife's family's house, and the next morning as the Rich Gentleman attempts to remove the chamber pot, Sakchulee wakes up the family screaming that the Rich Gentleman was angry with them and was leaving.
 As the family tries to stop the Rich Gentleman, he drops the chamber pot and the contents splash the entire family.

-Completely embarrassed and ruined, the Rich Gentleman finally begs Sakchulee to take his ears and nose and "once more, Sakchulee obeyed his masters 'command".
+Completely embarrassed and ruined, the Rich Gentleman finally begs Sakchulee to take his ears and nose and "once more, Sakchulee obeyed his master's command".
 Sakchulee then proudly returns home to his elder brother with his new trophies.